19bk/portfolio/README_CLOUDFLARE.md

 npm run cf:build
 ```

-Outputs to `.open-next`.
-Deploy by connecting this repo to Cloudflare Pages and pointing the build command to `npm run cf:build` with output directory `.open-next`.
+Outputs to `.vercel/output/static`.
+Deploy by connecting this repo to Cloudflare Pages and pointing the build command to `npm run cf:build` with output directory `.vercel/output/static`.

 > Tip: In Cloudflare Pages → Settings → Environment variables, set `NODE_VERSION=20` so the build uses the supported runtime.